spex-lang/spex-lang.github.io/src/motivation.md

 At this point it's also worth mentioning the relationship to property-based testing.

-When property-based testing is used to do blackbox testing of a stateful API, then the property is a specification.
+When property-based testing is used to do black-box testing of a stateful API, then the property is a specification.
 Given that every programming language has its own slightly different implementation property-based testing, this means that we have (at least) one specification language per programming language.